risk-first/website/menagerie/Communication-Risk.md

 ![Communication 2](images/generated/communication_3.png)

-There's no point to Communication unless you have someone or something to communicate with!<!-- tweet-end -->  So next it's time to look at [Dependency Risk](Dependency-Risk).
+tbd, So next it's time to look at [Complexity Risk](Complexity-Risk).

 this seems complex tbd.